FishingHacks/luma/README.md

 These are some rough estimates i made while running the application:

+Measured in Debug mode:

-Filtering and displaying around 30 lines in a lua plugin: 800µs - 1ms
+- Filtering and displaying around 30 lines in a lua plugin: 800µs - 1ms
-Indexing /home (14000 files and directories found after filtering): 6s Searching through all indexed file (~14000): 54ms
+- Indexing /home (14000 files and directories found after filtering): 6s
+- Searching through all indexed file (~14000): 54ms

+Measured in Release mode:

+- Indexing /home (~24000 files and directories after filtering): 1.119s